 A weekend off the grid doesn’t necessarily mean you have to rough it.
 In fact, it can be the most comfortable getaway you’ve had in a while.

 Once you figure out the creature comforts that will make a more enjoyable off-grid vacation, you can reap the benefits of going off-grid.

-Those benefits include having a greater sense of personal satisfaction, better health, reduced stress and anxiety, and the freedom to live anywhere without depending on the grid.
+Those benefits include a greater sense of personal satisfaction, better health, reduced stress and anxiety, and the freedom to live anywhere without depending on the grid.